 Bed bugs are not native to Australia.
 They originate from Europe and Asia and were brought to Australia by travellers.

 Pictures and images of Bed Bugs?

 The first signs and symptoms of a bed bug infestation may be the presence of bites on family members.
 A thorough inspection of your bed, mattress, surrounding areas and the common hiding spots may also reveal the bed bugs and their castings themselves, however, due to their size, they are often hard to see.
 Another sign would be small bloodstains from crushed bugs on sheets or mattresses or rusty or dark spots of bug excrement on mattresses, bedding or walls.
 When bed bug infestations are severe an offensive, sweet, musty odour from their scent glands may be smelt.

 Do Bed Bug bites carry infections?

 Bed bugs are known to cause a number of health problems, including skin welts, infected bites, scars, psychological effects and allergic reactions.
-They are infected by more than 30 human pathogens, but so far no study has found that bed bugs can transmit these pathogen to a humans.
+They are infected by more than 30 human pathogens, but so far no study has found that can transmit these pathogens to humans.